fractal13/coding_zendo/notes/README.md

 The system will come to a setup Wizard.
 Go with it.

-- *Guided Setup* - `Y`es.
-- *Audio Output* - `3` for USB speaker.  `7` for volume.  `D`one.
-Previously, with different speakers, I used: `1` for audio jack.  `9` for volume. `D` for done.
-- *Microphone* - `1` for PlayStation Eye.
-Didn't hear audio because aplay failed (aplay: set_params:1305: Channels count non available). `3` to continue anyway.
-Previously, with different USB microphone, I used: `4` for other USB.
-Input test fails immediately. `3` to continue anyway.
-- *Mycroft release* - `1` for `master` branch, the more stable choice.
-- *Security Admin* - `1` to stick with Raspbian default of no password to administer system.
-Easier to use, less secure.
-- *Password* - `Y`es change the password to something else, that you can remember.
-- *Launch Mycroft* - Any key.
-Be patient, several one-time-only setup operations will proceed from here.
-  This took almost 5 minutes on my system.
-Be patient.
-Several apparent errors occur.
-It's OK.
-Let it ride
 - *Fix USB Audio* - The USB Audio option doesn't work for mono audio WAV files, which are most of the generated voice files for Mycroft.  `sudo nano /etc/mycroft/mycroft.conf` change `hw:0,0` to `plughw:0,0` for the `aplay` command.
 Save and exit.
 (Could this be done before booting the first time?)
 - *Reboot* - After a while, the display will stop advancing.
 Hit "Enter".
 You should see a command prompt.
 Type `reboot`.
 - *Command Console* - The Command Line Interface (CLI) should start up and show you its progress.